j-tim/kafka-client-side-metrics-playground/README.md

 The consumer application will expose Kafka client metrics via Micrometer ready for Prometheus to scrape.
 * [Consumer - Kafka client side metrics Prometheus ](http://localhost:8082/actuator/prometheus)

+Although the consumer is consuming all 3 partitions only one partition is consumed concurrently.
+So this explains why only the metrics for one partition are available.

+From the documentation:

+> * Consumer Groups with no active Consumers are not returned in the result.

 ### Step 5: Build up consumer lag

 The producer is producing more data to Kafka the consumer can handle.